CourseReps/ECEN489-Spring2016/Project2/Project2.md

         * Port Number
         * Source 1 (AP) MAC Address
         * Source 2 (XBee) ID
+    * Option to initialize/create table
+        * Creates if not exists
+        * If exists, prompts user if it is desired to clear the table
+    * Option to specify table name (default "Test")
 * Data
     * Displays on open
     * Shows live update of sensor strength and orientation